-The Oracle Challenger Series provides new opportunities for up-and-coming American tennis players to secure both ranking points and prize money by giving them a chance to compete close to home.
-The Series was launched in early 2018 with inaugural events in Newport Beach and Indian Wells.
-Taylor Fritz and Danielle Collins captured the titles in Newport Beach, while Sara Errani and Martin Klizan triumphed in Indian Wells.
+The Oracle Challenger Series provides new opportunities for up-and-coming American tennis players to secure both ranking points and prize money by giving them a chance to compete close to home as well as earn a coveted wild card into the BNP Paribas Open.
+The Series began in early 2018 with inaugural events in Newport Beach and Indian Wells.

 The prize money and the combined nature aren’t the only things that set the Oracle Challenger Series apart from similar events.
 American athletes are competing for more than just bragging rights and winnings, they’re battling for a chance to play on a much larger stage.
 The top two male and top two female American players with the highest accumulated points over the course of the Series will snag wildcards in their respective singles main draws at the BNP Paribas Open.